appleboy/minify-tool/README.md

 Web-build-script
 ================

-Compress all css and js files before deploying your web project.
+Minify all css and js files before deploying your web project.

 Feature
 -------------